ammkrn/nanoda/README.md

-### *** project status (September 30, 2019) ***

-I'm taking the LSAT at the end of November and will be using all of my spare time to study for that, so this will be dormant for ~two months until that's over, but I'm really looking forward to doing more work on this.
-Please feel free to file issues/bug reports as needed.

 ## About nanoda

 Enormous thanks to Leonard de Moura, Soonho Kong, Sebastian Ullrich, Gabriel Ebner, Floris van Doorn, Mario Carneiro, Kevin Buzzard, Chris Hughes, Patrick Massot, Jeremy Avigad, and Kenny Lau for their combined efforts in creating/documenting Lean, and/or for their willingness to share their knowledge with the unwashed masses on Lean's Zulip.